 Optical coherence tomography (OCT) is an optical signal acquisition and processing method using an interferometric technique to capture micrometer-resolution, three-dimensional images from within optical scattering media such as biological tissue.
-SLDs have been used as a broad-band spectrum light source.
-Very wide-spectrum emitting over a ~100nm wavelength range have achieved sub-micrometer resolution.
-Optical coherence tomography typically employs near infrared light.
+Superluminescent diodes have been used as a broad-band spectrum light source.
+Very wide-spectrum emitting over a ~100nm wavelength range has achieved sub-micrometer resolution.
+Optical coherence tomography typically employs near-infrared light.
 The use of relatively long wavelength light allows it to penetrate into the scattering medium.

 Commercially available optical coherence tomography systems are employed in diverse applications, including art conservation and diagnostic medicine, notably in ophthalmology where it can be used to obtain detailed images from within the retina.
 Recently it has also begun to be used in interventional cardiology to help diagnose coronary artery disease.

 There are two types of OCT: (1) Time-domain OCT, and (2) Frequency-domain OCT.

 The basic configuration of time–domain OCT system is shown in Fig. 1 .
 Light in an OCT system is broken into two arms—a sample arm (containing the item of interest) and a reference arm (usually a mirror).
 The combination of reflected light from the sample arm and reference light from the reference arm gives rise to an interference pattern, but only if light from both arms has travelled the “same” optical distance (“same” meaning a difference of less than a coherence length).
 By scanning the mirror in the reference arm, a reflectivity profile of the sample can be obtained.

 The axial and lateral resolutions of OCT are decoupled from one another; the former being an equivalent to the coherence length of the light source and the latter being a function of the optics.
 The coherence length of a source and hence the axial resolution of OCT is defined as,